cal-adapt/climakitae/docs-mkdocs/climate-data-interface/howto/bias-correction.md

 **Currently available for:**
 - ✅ WRF data only (not LOCA2 statistical downscaling)
 - ✅ Hourly temperature (t2) only
-- ✅ HDP weather stations (single network per call; not every network provides temperature)
+- ✅ HDP weather stations (may span multiple networks per call; not every network provides temperature)

 **Why these limitations?**